-Requirements Supporting Guidance
+Requirements

 1. Preparation

 Organisations should develop a company wellbeing strategy based on the needs of both the organisation and the employees that work within it.
-This strategy and the Health and Wellbeing programme within the strategy must be, relevant to the objectives of the business, the needs of both employees and management and be well communicated.
-Business Health Check Tool (BITC) British Heart Foundation (BHF)
+This strategy and the Health and Wellbeing programme within the strategy should be, relevant to the objectives of the business, the needs of both employees and management and be well communicated.

 As the process matures and a greater understanding of the health and wellbeing of employees is gained the programmes within the strategy should be re-focused on the specific issues of groups of workers rather than a general approach.
-Healthy Working Lives

 2. Key Objectives

 Organisations should decide and agree what their key objectives are.
 This will frame the programme and provide evidence to prove the success or otherwise of the programmes.
 These objectives will develop and change with the maturing of the process.

 3. Senior Management/Leadership Commitment

-Any programme must:
+Any Programme should:

-Be understood and agreed by senior management.
-Form part of broad company goals such as corporate responsibility, improvement in productivity Have leadership commitment that is demonstrated by all levels of management Be appropriately resourced including finance, employee time, and skills development etc. Have the commitment and involvement of the workforce
+- Be understood and agreed by senior management. - Form part of broad company goals such as corporate responsibility, improvement in productivity - Have leadership commitment that is demonstrated by all levels of management - Be appropriately resourced including finance, employee time, and skills development etc. - Have the commitment and involvement of the workforce